Psychology

 If you hope to become a mental health therapist, you’ll need to earn a master’s degree in a mental health-related field.
 Two of the most common fields of study are psychology and clinical social work.
 You typically need a bachelor’s degree in any field from an accredited institution to be eligible for such graduate programs.

 As you search for the right master’s program to pursue mental health therapy, it’s important to look for one that has received proper accreditation.
-If you’re pursuing a master’s in social work (MSW), be on the lookout for a program that’s accredited by the Council on Social Work Education.
+If you’re seeking a master’s in social work (MSW), be on the lookout for a program that’s accredited by the Council on Social Work Education.

 Mental health therapists are also required to become licensed in the state in which they intend to practice.
 Most states require candidates to pass a licensure exam in addition to a state ethics exam.
-Also note that licensure can require anywhere from 2,000 to 4,000 hours of post-degree supervised clinical experience as well as continuing education courses.
+Also, note that licensure can require anywhere from 2,000 to 4,000 hours of post-degree supervised clinical experience as well as continuing education courses.

 If you’re seriously considering a role as a mental health therapist, you should also know that jobs for professionals have an incredibly bright outlook.
 The U.S. Bureau of Labor Statistics reports these roles are projected to grow 22 percent by 2031, which is more than four times faster than the average for all occupations.